git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 Sometimes, we may want to watch files recursively, but we need it to run reliably across systems.
-We can't depend on `**` existing to grab files recursively, since that's not portable.
+We can't depend on `**` existing to grab files recursively, since it's not portable.
 Something more POSIX-friendly would be `find . -print | grep -i '.*[.]go'`:

 {language=shell, line-numbers=off}